Flexbox Basics

 }

-The elements in that <nav> section, such as an unordered list <ul>, become the container's flex items.
+The elements in that <nav> section, such as a <ul>, become the container's flex items.

 To create nested layouts, we can use display multiple times in a single web page.